Probabilistic Game-Theoretic Traffic Routing: Conclusion

 \section{Conclusion}

-Traffic routing of multiple vehicles can be modelled as an aggregative game with mixed strategies by performing a first-order approximation of the latency function.
+Traffic routing of multiple vehicles can be modelled as an aggregative game with mixed strategies using a first-order approximation of the latency function.
 The approximation error decreases as the number of controlled vehicles increases.
-The particular structure of the road latency function guarantees the monotonicity of the game under mild conditions.
-Thus, the problem can be solved via existing equilibrium seeking algorithms for (non-strictly) monotone games.
-If the latency function is linear, then the game can be solved in receding horizon whenever the local objective functions satisfy a set of conditions inherited from the MPC literature.
+The particular structure of the road latency function guarantees the monotonicity of the game under mild conditions, allowing for solution via existing equilibrium-seeking algorithms.
+If the latency function is linear, then the game can be solved in receding horizon whenever the local objective functions satisfy a set of conditions inherited from the MPC literature. {Numerical simulations show that the proposed solution reduces the overall network congestion and traversing time, compared to the optimal routing computed without traffic information.}

 \begin{lemma} The only nonzero eigenvalues of a matrix